 I Spy Game

-Use the I Spy pages to play classic game I Spy.
+Use the I Spy pages to play the classic game I Spy.
 Start the game with “I Spy with my little eye…” and engage the children with verbal cues to find the matching picture.

 Extend the I Spy Activity